daniel-lerch/juggler/README.md

 - Parse variables from `docker-compose.yml` files.
 Solution: Implemented in an external Python script.
 - Juggler cannot iterate through multiple apps because of dangling variables.
 Solution: Start an own Juggler process for each app.
 - Creating a good help overview requires lots of additional functions.
 Solution: Only show compose commands and backup module.
 - For multiple apps it is hard to determine whether a command is available.
+Solution: Only allow certain command for batch execution.

 ## Variables and functions